 Your exterior should be impressive since it’s the first thing your potential buyers will see.
-Try to accentuate good sides and hide the bad sides of your property.
+Try to accentuate the good sides and hide the bad sides of your property.
 If you have a wide pathway highlight it with flowers or lighting, or if you have a big entrance, accentuate it with bold and statement front door colour.

 You might also want to refresh your facade.
 One great and modern solution for your external walls is strong fibre cement cladding.
-It’s perfect for all kinds of residential buildings and homes because it’s lightweight and durable, easy to install and a very cost-effective.
+It’s perfect for all kinds of residential buildings and homes because it’s lightweight and durable, easy to install, and a very cost-effective.
 It will also give your home a sleek and contemporary look many younger buyers are looking for in a home.

 Click here for >> 5 More Ways to Enhance Your Curb Appeal

 Add a private parking spot